aporeto-inc/gaia/doc/documentation.md

 ### OrganizationalMetadata

-Can be used to retrieve the organization metadata of the namespace and the organization metadata of its direct parent namespaces.
+Can be used to retrieve the organizational metadata of the namespace and the organizational metadata of its namespace hierarchy.

 #### Relations

 ##### `GET /namespaces/:id/organizationalmetadata`

-Retrieves the list of the namespace organization metadata and all its parent namespaces organization metadata.
+Retrieves the list of the namespace organizational metadata and the organizational metadata of its namespace hierarchy.

 #### Attributes

 ##### `metadata` `[]string`

-List of organization metadata for the namespace and its direct parent namespaces.
+List of organizational metadata for the namespace and its namespace hierarchy.

 ## core/policy